techloverhd/chipssight/README.md

 # *ChipsSight*

-*ChipsSight* is an open-source CHIPS blockchain explorer with complete REST and websocket APIs adapted from [insight](https://github.com/bitpay/insight) by [SHossain](https://github.com/himu007).
+*ChipsSight* is an open-source CHIPS blockchain explorer with complete REST and websocket APIs ported from [insight](https://github.com/bitpay/insight) by [SHossain](https://github.com/himu007).
 ChipsSight runs in NodeJS, uses AngularJS for the front-end and LevelDB for storage.

 ## Prerequisites